 Don't blow your budget on a bachelorette

 Lately, bachelorette parties have become travel extravaganzas.
-A study by TheKnot.com found that the average cost for a 3-day trip was $773, and 1 in 5 women spends more than $1,000.* But, cautions Williams Brown, "you should not take on credit card debt to go to a bachelorette party."
+A study by TheKnot.com found that the average cost of a bachelorette trip in 2023 is $1,300, and 1 in 10 women spends more than $3,000.* But, cautions Williams Brown, "you should not take on credit card debt to go to a bachelorette party."

 Even if you are in the bridal party, she says, "a polite pass is a viable option.
 You can say, 'I want to celebrate you, but money is an object for me.'"
 Offer to take the bride out for a de-stressing dinner, or help her on wedding-related tasks, says Williams Brown, who offers her nice handwriting for addressing envelopes.
 Gifford recommends brides bring self-awareness to the invitation: "Think of the ask—whether it's to Austin, Tuscany, or New Orleans—as 'Are you willing to spend the equivalent of a full-blown vacation on me?'
 And you have to be OK when some people answer no."